 Tom: Cracks open a beer; so long as the beers are cold and the women are hot, it’s all good.
 (Though it’s hard when your girlfriend’s in the band – kinda cramps your style…) he surreptitiously snorts a line of coke.

 Harry, sitting with a guitar, cracks open a beer: As AC/DC sang – It’s a long way to the top if you wanna rock’n’roll.
 But there’s nowhere he’d rather be.
 Long drives give him a chance to write.
 There’s not much else to do.
 Well, drink and screw, sure.
 But he’s in it for the long haul.
 You gotta pace yourself.
 And the scenery gets old pretty fast: have you seen the outback of Australia??
 He goes back to strumming and writing lyrics.

+Tom (D) and Dan

 Dan, pops the lid off a Coca-Cola: there’s always too much to do for partying.
 He reels off all the logistics of schedules, bookings, cash flow and so on.
 But when you believe in a band, this is the price of admission.
 And it’s bloody easy to screw it all up: Fleetwood Mac sold 40 million copies of Rumours and Mick Fleetwood still went bankrupt!
 Who the fuck thought having the drummer be the manager was good idea?
 He takes a call on a 1980’s-style “brick” cell phone.

+Charlie (D) and June

 June, fills a plastic cup with red wine from a cask: As long as these guys take her music seriously she’ll put up with all the hardship and bullshit.
 It’s always been about getting her songs out there; nothing else matters.
-And there’s something about Harry… sure, he has charisma – the small but growing posse of groupies attests to that.
+Even though she and Zoe are chalk and cheese in many ways they share a similar outlook.
+Like her, June feels she’s spent her life swimming against the tide of expectations.
+She’s stopped talking to her parents about her music; it only ends up in an argument.
+So she appreciates having a girlfriend on the road with her.
+And then there’s Harry.
+There’s something about him… sure, he has charisma – the small but growing posse of groupies attests to that.
 But it’s more than that.
 He gets her.
 He wants the same things as she does.
 He’s got talent and he’s got drive.

 Charlie, swigs from a bottle of bourbon: the spotlight falls on him and he looks surprised.
 He takes a drag on a joint, shrugs and concludes: Beats working!